Meet the team

 -

-Alexa Sengstock specializes in trauma, depression, and anxiety, offering a warm, judgment-free space for processing, healing, and self-discovery.
-Her approach is collaborative and person-centered, drawing on evidence-based practices such as DBT, CBT, mindfulness, and trauma-informed care.
+Alexa Sengstock specializes in trauma, depression, anxiety, panic disorders, and anger management, offering a warm, judgment-free space for processing, healing, and self-discovery.
+Her approach is collaborative and person-centered, drawing on evidence-based practices such as DBT, CBT, mindfulness, somatic therapy, emotional regulation techniques, and trauma-informed care.

 Alexa holds a Master’s Degree in Social Work.